Batch Production – Benefits, Examples, and Tips

 Product variants.
 Products can be made in different colors, sizes, and other customizable parameters in large quantities.
 This allows companies to cater to a wider customer base while retaining their throughput rate.
 Managing large quantities of variants manually can be a very resource-heavy endeavor, however, so many manufacturers look to implement an ERP/MRP system with an integrated product configurator software.

 Greater quality control.
-As batch production is very much a step-by-step process, it is easy to check the quality of the product between steps and to make necessary changes.
-This would be impossible in mass production, where products move from one stage to the next very quickly.
+As batch production takes place in a series of steps, it is easy to check the quality of the product between them and to make necessary changes.
+This would be impossible in mass production, especially in continuous manufacturing, where products move from one stage to the next very quickly.
 Frequent inspections allow companies to detect errors early on and avoid spending time and effort on already faulty products.

 Disadvantages of Batch Production